Barabasi-Lab/AI-Bind/README.md

 ### Random Input Tests

-VecNet-Uneen_Nodes-RANDOM.ipynb: Run VecNet on unseen nodes where ligand and target embeddings are replaced by Gaussian random inputs.
+VecNet-Unseen_Nodes-RANDOM.ipynb: Run VecNet on unseen nodes where ligand and target embeddings are replaced by Gaussian random inputs.

-VecNet-Uneen_Nodes-T-RANDOM-Only.ipynb: Run VecNet on unseen nodes where target embeddings are replaced by Gaussian random inputs.
+VecNet-Unseen_Nodes-T-RANDOM-Only.ipynb: Run VecNet on unseen nodes where target embeddings are replaced by Gaussian random inputs.

-VecNet-Uneen_Targets-RANDOM.ipynb: Run VecNet on unseen targets where ligand and target embeddings are replaced by Gaussian random inputs.
+VecNet-Unseen_Targets-RANDOM.ipynb: Run VecNet on unseen targets where ligand and target embeddings are replaced by Gaussian random inputs.

-VecNet-Uneen_Targets-T-RANDOM-Only.ipynb: Run VecNet on unseen targets where target embeddings are replaced by Gaussian random inputs.
+VecNet-Unseen_Targets-T-RANDOM-Only.ipynb: Run VecNet on unseen targets where target embeddings are replaced by Gaussian random inputs.

 ## Citing